- What Is Pre-Prosthetic Surgery?

 What Is Pre-Prosthetic Surgery?

 Oral prosthetics, like full and partial dentures, are a common solution for replacing missing teeth, but they can be difficult to wear if the underlying jawbone is rough, uneven, or has deteriorated.
 At Sexton Oral & Maxillofacial Surgery, Drs.
-Sexton, Weiskopf, and Russ perform pre-prosthetic surgery to reshape the upper or lower bony ridge and smooth uneven areas after tooth extractions.
+Sexton and Weiskopf perform pre-prosthetic surgery to reshape the upper or lower bony ridge and smooth uneven areas after tooth extractions.
 This procedure prepares the mouth for a more comfortable, secure, and functional denture fit.
 To learn more about how pre-prosthetic surgery can benefit you before receiving dentures, contact our practice in Memphis, TN to schedule a consultation with our experienced team.

 How Is Pre-Prosthetic Surgery Performed?

 Pre-prosthetic surgery will be tailored to your individual needs.
 Drs.
-Sexton, Weiskopf, and Russ will evaluate your jaw and use advanced 3D imaging to assist in the treatment planning and procedure stages.
+Sexton and Weiskopf will evaluate your jaw and use advanced 3D imaging to assist in the treatment planning and procedure stages.
 Sedation and anesthesia options will be discussed beforehand to ensure you remain relaxed and comfortable during the process.
 Treatment may involve bone and gum reduction, bone grafting, tooth extractions, or other minor oral surgery procedures.
 If needed, sutures will be placed to protect the surgical areas as they heal.
 We will go over all the details with you when building your treatment plan so you will know what to expect every step of the way.

 What can I expect after pre-prosthetic surgery?